Technology

 3. Delta file compaction, caching, and I/O reduction

-Data sharing and interoperability skills that will be essential include Delta Sharing, federation, and open table format fluency.
+Data sharing and interoperability skills that will be essential include Delta Sharing, Lakehouse Federation, and open table format fluency across Delta, Iceberg, and Hudi.

 1. Delta Sharing producer and consumer patterns